NerioVillalobos/sf-recoder/README.md

 node src/runner.js --org <alias> --steps steps/mi-flujo.json
 ```

 The runner executes headlessly by default.
-Pass `--headful` if you want to observe execution.
+Pass `--headful` if you want to observe execution, and `--timeout 20000` (milliseconds) to extend selector resolution when Lightning loads slowly.

 ## Notes